NB: This post was published in a previous blog and imported into this one. Please forgive any formatting issues.

 - and be sufficiently consequential to their lives to influence their decision.

-- If the media is no longer a reliable (if tacit) partner for campaigns, then the onus is on the campaign to maximise outreach and engagement via its own media platforms.
-Owned social media becomes the crucial publishing platform in this scenario.
+2. If the media is no longer a reliable (if tacit) partner for campaigns, then the onus is on the campaign to maximise outreach and engagement via its own media platforms.
+Owned social media becomes a crucial publishing platform in this scenario.